XodTech/yaqa/README.md

 - Follow the existing coding style
 - Test new features
 - Use commit messages that are meaningful and consistent in style with existing ones
-- For new modules, utilize `template.py` and embed configuration instructions directly in the file

 ## License
 YAQA is a free and open-source software and it's released under the terms of the AGPL 3.0.